apache/drill/_docs/configure-drill/050-configuring-multitenant-resources.md

 Modify MapReduce memory to suit your application needs.
 Remaining memory is typically given to YARN applications.

 ## How to Manage Drill CPU Resources
-Currently, you do not manage CPU resources within Drill.
+Currently, you cannot manage CPU resources within Drill.
 [Use Linux `cgroups`](http://en.wikipedia.org/wiki/Cgroups) to manage the CPU resources.

 ## How to Manage Disk Resources